MicrosoftDocs/minecraft-creator/creator/Documents/Bedrock Editor/EditorActionBar.md

 | Crosshair Mode| `Ctrl Tab` |

 ////////////////////////////
 Editor – Action bar
 Goals
 •	Move action bar topics here
 •	Show how a user can add things to the right or left action bar

+## How to add actions to the Action bar